 In this modern age, creativity can often be crushed by the need to earn money, but despite the difficult odds I have done it and what’s really surprised me is the unbelievable support and encouragement I’ve had from normal people, just like myself from around the world.

 I believe that when people see the scale of what we have achieved with our movie, they will see the potential and importance of following their own dreams.

 We recently discovered that the eyes of the British Film Industry are very keen to see what we come up with and I believe Kaleidoscope Man will shake the system to its very roots.
 I guess ultimately, it will be the audience though who will decide if I am right about this!

-Simon is coming to Exeter on August 27, 2016 for a one day seminar at the Barnfield Theatre.
+Simon will be in Exeter on August 27, 2016 for a one day seminar at the Barnfield Theatre.
 To book tickets and find out more about this exciting day click on the link: